 - 1. The Registrar (Evaluation), University of Mysore, Mysore. - 2.
-The Dean, Faculty of Science & Technology, DOS in Physics, Manasagangotri, Mysore. - 3.
+The Dean, Faculty of Science & Technology, DOS in Zoology, Manasagangotri, Mysore. - 3.
 The Chairperson, BOS in Statistics, DOS in Statistics, Manasagangotri, Mysore. - 4.
 The Chairperson, Department of Studies in Statistics, Manasagangotri, Mysore. - 5.
 The Director, College Development Council, Moulya Bhavan, Manasagangotri, Mysore. - 6.
-The Principals of the Affiliated Colleges where UG Program is running in Science stream. - 7.
-The Deputy/Assistant Registrar/Superintendent, AB and EB, UOM, Mysore. - 8.
-The P.A. to the Vice-Chancellor/Registrar/Registrar (Evaluation), UOM, Mysore. - 9.
+The Deputy/Assistant Registrar/Superintendent, AB and EB, UOM, Mysore. - 7.
+The P.A. to the Vice-Chancellor/Registrar/Registrar (Evaluation), UOM, Mysore. - 8.
 Office file.